dojo/dojo.io/TUTORIAL.md

 ### 'aside' tags used for short, supporting script

-In the course of teaching a concept, there are often points that are useful for the learner to be made aware of but don't fit within the tutorial itself.
+In the course of teaching a concept, there are often points that are useful for the learner to be made aware of but do not fit within the tutorial itself.
 In these situations, consider using the `aside` tag to allow the desired content to be added without disrupting the overall flow of the tutorial.
 In general, asides should be fairly short (one or two sentences) and placed as close to the relevant content.

 Example: